l7mp/stunner/README.md

 STUNner comes with several demos to show how to use it to deploy a WebRTC application into Kubernetes.

-* [Simple STUNner tunnel](examples/simple-tunnel): This introductory demo shows how to tunnel an external connection via STUNner to a UDP service deployed into Kubernetes.
+* [Opening a UDP tunnel via STUNner](examples/simple-tunnel): This introductory demo shows how to tunnel an external connection via STUNner to a UDP service deployed into Kubernetes.
 The demo can be used to quickly check a STUNner installation.
 * [One to one video call with Kurento via STUNner](examples/kurento-one2one-call): This simple demo has been adopted from the [Kurento](https://www.kurento.org/) [one-to-one video call tutorial](https://doc-kurento.readthedocs.io/en/latest/tutorials/node/tutorial-one2one.html),